tracyaobeng/Project-Portfolio/README.md

-# Tracy Obeng Project-Portfolio
+# Project-Portfolio
 Welcome!
-I'm a Master's student in Robotics and Autonomous Systems specializing in Biomedical Engineering.
+I'm Tracy Obeng, a Master's student in Robotics and Autonomous Systems specializing in Biomedical Engineering.
 This portfolio showcases selected projects from my academic and personal work.

 ## Academic Projects